GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 $GS_HOME/bin/installClient -c https tode1 3.2.9

  ```
-You now have an instance of the tODE client installed on your client machine, with the name **tode1** (if you used the sequence as entered here).
+You now have an instance of the tODE client installed on your client machine, with the name **tode1** (if you used the sequence as entered here); and you have the GemStone server components for v3.2.9.

 ## Determine port number for connection